CiarraForsythe/AzureNetworkProject1/README.md

   -https://github.com/CiarraForsythe/AzureNetworkProject1/blob/master/Ansible

 This document contains the following details:
-- Description of the Topologu
+- Description of the Topology
 - Access Policies
 - ELK Configuration
 - Beats in Use
 - Machines Being Monitored
 - How to Use the Ansible Build